manikumarkagita/hackathon/index.md

 <!-- END of section to remove -->
 <img src="{{ site.baseurl }}/images/leadingimages.jpg">

+<p><b>Rules for joining the DNB Hackathon:</b></p>
+<p>1.
+All team members have to be on the DNB payroll (permanent or contractor).</p>
+<p>2.
+If you want you can join more than one team, but in case multiple teams you are a member of get a price then be aware that you only get one price.</p>
+<p>3.
+When the team you are a member of has selected their problem statement do make sure that this information is added to the team information stored in the system being part of the DNB Hackathon programme.</p>
+<p>4.
+Teams obtaining first, second or third place only get a price.</p>
+<p>5.
+A 5 member Jury (50% external and 50% internal) will decide on the 10 teams having to present for the Jury and the subsequent teams one, two and three.</p>
+<p>6.
+Your proposed solution must be on slides (Powerpoint) with max of 8 slides (excluding cover slide).</p>
+<p>7.
+Do make sure that your solution is loaded before the DNB Hackathon deadline; If not then your solution will be excluded.</p>

 <div class="aside" style="color: #17479E;">
     <h2><i class="bi bi-calendar3"></i> Event timeline</h2>
     <dl>